rust-lang/book/nostarch/chapter12.md

 make our own version of the classic command line search tool `grep` (**g**lobally search a **r**egular **e**xpression and **p**rint).
 In the simplest use case, `grep` searches a specified file for a specified string.
-To do so, `grep` takes as its arguments a filename and a string.
+To do so, `grep` takes as its arguments a file path and a string.
 Then it reads the file, finds lines in that file that contain the string argument, and prints those lines.

 Along the way, we’ll show how to make our command line tool use the terminal